security-kouza/Lattice-Attacks-on-EC-DSA/README.md

 This script implements the typical standard way to perform lattice attacks on (EC)DSA.
 Standard techniques such as Recentering are already implemented.

 # guessing_secret_attack.sage
 This is the code for Section 4 of the paper.
-By eumerating some bits of the secret key, we are able to improve the success rate.
+By enumerating some bits of the secret key, we are able to improve the success rate.

 # guess_nonce_attack.sage
 This is the code for Section 5 of the paper.
-By eumerating more bits of nonces of some signatures, we are able to improve the success rate.
+By enumerating more bits of nonces of some signatures, we are able to improve the success rate.

 # utilize_more_data_attack.sage
 This is the code for Section 6 of the paper.
-By eumerating more bits of nonces of some signatures, we are able to improve the success rate.
+By filtering signatures and get smaller t, we are able to improve the success rate.

 # data_tpmfail_stm.csv
 This is the TPM-FAIL dataset.
 The first row of the dataset contains the